irackson/git-practice/readme.md

-this commit is the beginning point of master
+commit on master before branch commit on master before branch commit on master before branch